Lord Charles Cavendish (1905–1944): Marriage

 Cavendish was first introduced to dancer and actress Adele Astaire in London in 1927, on the closing night of her show Funny Face.
 He courted her while he worked for the bank J.P.
 Morgan & Co. in New York City.
-Adele proposed to Lord Charles at the 21 Club in Manhattan.
+Astaire proposed to Cavendish at the 21 Club in Manhattan.
 They were married in 1932, at his family seat of Chatsworth House in Derbyshire.
-Their children – a daughter born in 1933 and twin sons born in 1935 – lived only a few hours.
-The couple lived at Lismore Castle in County Waterford, Ireland, which had been given to them as a wedding present by Lord Charles's father, the 9th Duke of Devonshire.
+Their children included a daughter born in 1933 and twin sons born in 1935 – lived only a few hours.
+The couple lived at Lismore Castle in County Waterford, Ireland, which had been given to them as a wedding present by Cavendish's father, the 9th Duke of Devonshire.

 Death

 Cavendish died at Lismore Castle, aged 38, of long-term acute alcoholism and was buried at Lismore Cathedral.
-A clause in Lord Charles's will stipulated that Lismore Castle was to go to his nephew, Lord Andrew Cavendish (later the 11th Duke of Devonshire), if Adele remarried, which she did in 1947.
+A clause in his will stipulated that Lismore Castle was to go to his nephew, Lord Andrew Cavendish (later the 11th Duke of Devonshire), if Adele remarried, which she did in 1947.